 If you don't personally have any of these payment apps, it's fine if a friend or family member pays for you.

-In all cases make sure the payment memo has your name and the 4-digit PIN that was assigned to you when you registered.
+Please make sure the payment memo has your name and the 4-digit PIN that was assigned to you when you registered.

 Failure to send payment within 24 hours of receipt of the request for payment may result in your session reservation being cancelled.